hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ```

 where you pick one of `javafx` or `compose`, `--rdns` should be set to a Java style package name, and `--site-url` can be `http://localhost` if you don't want to try uploading the results somewhere.
 The `--output-dir` will be created and populated with a buildable project.

+!!! tip "Cross platform UI"
+    JetPack Compose is the next-gen native UI toolkit on Android and it also runs on Windows/Mac/Linux, making it easy to share code between mobile and desktop.
+[JavaFX also runs on mobile](https://gluonhq.com/products/mobile/) and [the web](https://www.jpro.one).

 ## Step 3.
 Build unpackaged apps